thoughtbot/superglue/docs/breezy-template.md

 ## The BreezyTemplate DSL

-BreezyTemplate is a queryable Server-generated Javascript Response \(SJR\) templating library based on JBuilder that you use to bulid the props that your container components receive.
+BreezyTemplate is a queryable Server-generated Javascript Response \(SJR\) templating library based on JBuilder that builds the props your container components receive.
 It has support for partials, russian-doll caching, and can selectively render paths of your props tree without executing others.
 It supports most of JBuilder syntax, but it does have a few key [differences](breezy-template.md#differences-from-jbuilder).

 Example: